 The COVID-19 pandemic has had a significant impact on the NHS's ability to provide routine elective services.
 We recognise that patients are waiting longer than we all would like.
 It is not always possible to identify when treatment will take place.
-We apologise for any delay and this document will provide you with more information on how you can support yourself while you are waiting.
+We apologise for any delay, and this document provides you with more information on how you can support yourself while you are waiting to attend hospital.